[ Secure Gateway Module (SGW / SGM) ]

 - Read VIN

-- Read stored DTCs (fault codes)
+- Read stored DTCs (Diagnostic Trouble Codes -- the standardised

 - Read pending and permanent DTCs